aaroncharlton/phxtimber/README.md

 3. Edit the text of your site in the index.html file.
 Be sure that every opening tag (i.e. ```<div>```) has a closing tag (i.e. ```</div>```).
 4. Edit the <title> tag contents for both the index and 404 page.
 ### Skins
 There are multiple skins.
-To change out the skin you can swap out the skin css file in between the <head></head> tags in the HTML of both index.html and 404.html.
+To change out the skin you can swap out the skin css file in between the <head></head> tags in the HTML of index.html.
 For example, you can replace ```<link rel="stylesheet" href="css/skins/smokygray.css">``` with ```<link rel="stylesheet" href="css/skins/red.css">```
 #### red.css
   ![image](https://user-images.githubusercontent.com/10855941/151376934-6048665b-d6eb-48de-b943-754a27c53d06.png)